WebKit/Documentation/docs/Other/WebKit Contributor Meetings/WebKit Contributor Meeting 2022.md

 ##### Q&A

-- Q from cam “how sure are you that these optimzations will improve performance”
+- Q from cam “how sure are you that these optimizations will improve performance”
 - A I have done some things and I have high expectations that it will greatly improve - one for example was real bad - 25% regression and this makes a huge difference if you do that
 - Q from cam - (something about pixel precision that are scaled up and down)
 - A I shared some things just today that are pixel tests and it surprised me that it is legacy that actually had more problems.